MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2016-01-16-data-from-chromeextension-to-website.markdown

 tags: chrome extension get post request
 ---

-### Opening a new tab with a specific address from your Chrome extension

-This part is well documented in [Google's help articles](https://developer.chrome.com/extensions/tabs#method-create).
+How to open a new tab with a specific address from your Chrome extension is well documented in [Google's help articles](https://developer.chrome.com/extensions/tabs#method-create).
 For completeness sake, let us start with discussing this.
 Before we create a new tab, we should add permissions for accessing "chrome.tabs" in your `manifest.json`.

 {% highlight json %}
 "permissions": [